 If there’s one thing every filmmaker needs more of, it’s time.
 More time to craft the scene, more time to shape the story.
 But a longer run time can also mean more challenges.
-Which is what branded content veteran Dan DiFelice discovered after being tapped to direct a new spot for Volvo titled, appropriately, Long Distance.
+Which is what filmmaker and branded content veteran Dan DiFelice discovered after being tapped to direct a new spot for Volvo titled, appropriately, Long Distance.

 “There’s no hiding behind half-realized characters when you’re shooting longer form pieces,” says Dan.

 Year after year, more brands embrace long-form cinematic content.
 By and large, this is great news for filmmakers.
 Although the constrictions of a 15- or 30-second spot can make you more decisive out of necessity; having upwards of three minutes to bring together a compelling story gives you room to play, mine the details, and nail the complexities of the human condition.

 Here’s Dan on how delightfully underwhelming space travel is, why simple interactions make the best scenes, and what it took to go long for Long Distance.

 Was this your concept, or was it an idea the brand brought to you?

 So you got to focus your energies on just fleshing out the story?